-Didactics and related trainings are an integral part of the Baptist Health training program.
+Didactics and related trainings are an integral part of the Baptist Health Psychology Training Program.
 This curriculum provides trainees a strong foundation of scientific knowledge that may be integrated into their clinical training.
-Fellows participate in a weekly, hour-long didactic seminar, held either on-site or virtually (Zoom).
+Trainees participate in a weekly, hour-long didactic seminar. held either on-site or virtually (Zoom).
 This educational forum provides an overview of both psychological theory and related clinical applications.
-Didactic subjects survey a range of evidence-based practice and case material in the fields of health psychology, neuropsychology, and counseling.
+Didactic subjects survey a range of evidencebased practice and case material in the fields of health psychology, neuropsychology, and counseling.
 Particular attention is given to specialty psychological services provided within Baptist Behavioral Health.
 In addition, topics related to culture, diversity, and multidisciplinary professions are presented.
 Trainees are required to attend all didactics, as well as any supplemental training opportunities the hospital system requires.
 Trainees who are unable to attend a didactic will inform the Director of Education and Training in advance.
-If the didactic is not rescheduled, fellows will complete an alternative activity to supplement missed material.
-To ensure pedagogical quality and relevance, each scheduled following didactic. trainees complete an electronic survey, which is submitted to the Director of Education and Training.
+If the didactic is not rescheduled, trainees will complete an alternative activity to supplement missed material.
+To ensure pedagogical quality and relevance, following each scheduled didactic, trainees complete an electronic survey, which is submitted to the Director of Education and Training.
 Behavioral Health Grand Rounds are also held regularly throughout the year.
-Details and dates of these events will be shared system wide.
+Additional details and dates of these events will be shared system wide.